FreshSupaSulley/Auto-2FA/README.md

 ------------
 DuOSU is a simple 2-step program:

 1. DuOSU activates itself as a new Duo Mobile device.
 When the user clicks activate, DuOSU communicates with Duo's API activation endpoint and registers itself as a new Android device.
-The new device information is synced to the user's Google account (see [Privacy](#privacy)).
+The new device information is synced to the user's account (see [Privacy](#privacy)).
 2. Login.
 When invoked, DuOSU approves all active push requests returned by the transactions endpoint.
 Keep in mind that DuOSU can only approve push requests sent to itself (it can't approve a push request sent to the user's phone, for example).

 Automatic Logins